treeman/jonashietala/posts/2023-11-17-lets_build_a_voron_software.markdown

 From what I understand they're very similar and the choice doesn't really matter.
 I flashed it using [pi-imager].

-It was great to see the display turning on being able to ssh to the Pi.
+It was great to see the display turning on and being able to ssh to the Pi---such a relief!

 ![The Raspberry Pi and the display are alive and kicking, although the display is rotated 180 degress.](/images/trident/display_alive.jpg)